 Instead of ink cartridges, this printer has an ink tank equivalent to about 60 cartridges.
-Any inkjet printer has a printhead.
-Instead of a cartridge with a tiny reservoir of ink, this printer has a separate supertank to feed ink to the printhead.
+Any inkjet printer has a print head.
+Instead of a cartridge with a tiny reservoir of ink, this printer has a separate supertank to feed ink to the print head.

-Epson’s printheads are proprietary and designed to last the lifetime of the printer.
+Epson’s print heads are proprietary and designed to last the lifetime of the printer.
 They use mechanical energy to spray ink out instead of heat.
-By eliminating heat, components within the printhead can last much longer.
-A durable printhead coupled with a lot of ink means you can fill it up on Monday and print all year.
+By eliminating heat, components within the print head can last much longer.
+A durable print head coupled with a lot of ink means you can fill it up on Monday and print all year.

-Some packing tape needs removed.
-Ink needs added.
-Then wait.
+I removed some packing tape needs removed.
+I added some Ink.
+Then I waited.
 A while.
 I will say adding the ink is as easy as plugging in a plug.
 Even I can do it without getting ink on myself.
 Which I hate to admit I usually do whenever I work on an inkjet printer.